Three-dimensional non-relativistic chiral massive higher-spin gravity: Non-relativistic dynamics on the Schr odinger cone

 The roots of the above are:

 For simplicity, we may set $\upsilon=1$, assuming that we are working at $\tz=2$ and $\beta^2$ is a number.
-(In fact, after a dimensional compactification along $x^-$ direction, $\beta$ can be replaced with a dimensionless parameter viewed as the non-relativistic mass $m_s$ associated to $\varphi_{\pm s}$, cf. \cite{Son:2008ye}.)
-Observe that due to the rescaling of fields, the above roots do not satisfy the usually relation $\Delta(\Delta-d)=m^2L^2$, which determines the conformal dimension of a massive scalar field in $AdS_{d+1}$.
+(In fact, after a dimensional compactification along the $x^-$ direction, $\beta$ can be replaced with a dimensionless parameter viewed as the non-relativistic mass $m_s$ associated with $\varphi_{\pm s}$, cf. \cite{Son:2008ye}.)
+Observe that due to the anisotropic scaling, the above roots do not satisfy the usual relation $\Delta(\Delta-d)=m^2L^2$, which determines the conformal dimension of a massive scalar field in $AdS_{d+1}$.

-In the same spirit with Flato-Fronsdal theorem \cite{Flato:1978qz}, keeping in mind the fact that we are in an IR regime after the deformation of geometry happened, cf. \eqref{eq:AdS-metric-2}, we will choose $\Delta_0=\Delta_++1$ to be the conformal dimension of the rescaled scalar field, and $\Delta_s=\Delta_{-}+1$ to be the conformal dimension of the higher-spin fields in what we call Metsaev frame.\footnote{This is the frame where the kinetic term for higher-spin fields in $AdS$ reduces to that of flat space, and all higher-spin fields have the same conformal dimensions upon rescaling \cite{Metsaev:1999ui}.
-Recall the manipulation around \eqref{eq:originalphiaction}.} Here, the rescaled higher-spin fields in the bulk correspondence to some rescaled spin-$s$ operators $\cJ_{s\geq 1}$ on the boundary side in the transverse-traceless basis, see \cite{Metsaev:1999ui}.
-Note also that unlike the case of exact $AdS$, here, the dual operators on the field theory side can be irrelevant depending on the value of mass which is reasonably assumed to be positive for NR theories.
+In the same spirit with Flato-Fronsdal theorem \cite{Flato:1978qz}, keeping in mind the fact that we are in an IR regime after the deformation of geometry happened, cf. \eqref{eq:AdS-metric-2}, we will choose $\Delta_0=\Delta_++1$ to be the conformal dimension of the rescaled scalar field, and $\Delta_s=\Delta_{-}+1$ to be the conformal dimension of the higher-spin fields in what we call the Metsaev frame.\footnote{This is the frame where the kinetic term for higher-spin fields in $AdS$ reduces to that of flat space, and all higher-spin fields have the same conformal dimensions upon rescaling \cite{Metsaev:1999ui}.
+Recall the manipulation around \eqref{eq:originalphiaction}.} This requires us to modify the bulk-to-boundary propagator for spinning fields as \cite{Skvortsov:2018uru}

+to match the boundary two-point function normalization.
+Here, the rescaled higher-spin fields in the bulk correspond to some rescaled spin-$s$ operators $\cJ_{s\geq 1}$ on the boundary side in the transverse-traceless basis, see \cite{Metsaev:1999ui}.
+Note also that unlike the case of exact $AdS$, here, the dual operators on the field theory side can be irrelevant depending on the value of mass that is reasonably assumed to be positive for NR theories.
 To this end, let us drag the propagator through the generators of the Schr\"odinger algebra

 We find that